NPR controversies: Study results

+Allegations by Uri Berliner

+On April 9, 2024, The Free Press published an essay by NPR senior business editor Uri Berliner in which he criticized NPR for having "coalesced around the progressive worldview", and that the publication had sought "to damage or topple Trump’s presidency".
+Berliner was given a five-day suspension without pay on 12 April for failing to secure approval for outside work.
+He resigned from NPR on 17 April in an email to NPR CEO Katherine Maher accusing Maher of holding "divisive" views.
+He then started work at The Free Press in June 2024.

 Controversies

 Mumia Abu-Jamal commentaries

-In 1994, NPR arranged to air commentaries by Mumia Abu-Jamal on All Things Considered, but canceled them after the Fraternal Order of Police and members of the United States Congress objected to the airing.
+In 1994, NPR arranged to air commentaries by convicted murderer Mumia Abu-Jamal on All Things Considered, but canceled them after the Fraternal Order of Police and members of the United States Congress objected to the airing.

 Andrei Codrescu comment

 On the December 19, 1995, broadcast of All Things Considered, NPR commentator Andrei Codrescu reported that some Christians believe in a "rapture" and 4 million will ascend to Heaven immediately.
 He continued, "The evaporation of 4 million who believe this crap would leave the world an instantly better place."
 NPR subsequently apologized for Codrescu's comment, saying, "Those remarks offended listeners and crossed a line of taste and tolerance that we should have defended with greater vigilance."
 Executive Producer Ellen Weiss said the incident would not sever NPR's relationship with Codrescu.